crazyantlabs/sftptogo-docs/docs/getting-started/organization-settings.md

 * Public key authentication - identification based on username and a cryptographic system that uses pairs of keys.
 To use it, add a public SSH key to each one of the credentials.
 This form of authentication is only supported by the SFTP protocol.

+### Audit logs

+Use the audit logs to monitor access to your storage.
+The Audit logs dialog lets you browse through your organization's logs, filter them by Username, session ID or timestamp range.

 ### Password policy

 Set your organization's password policy for credentials.
 This will not change existing passwords, but changes to passwords (either ones generated automatically or manually) must adhere to the organization's current password policy.